dwyl/PWA-Liveview/README.md

 An Elixir-LiveView demo webapp to demonstrate how to make a real-time collaborative app with offline support (PWA).

+As an application, geolocation on maps in remote areas with vey little signal to none that we can share between friends.

 # Table of contents

 0[Ingredients and comments](#ingredients-and-comments)